 FIBRES & MATERIALS

-Materials account for a significant portion of the impacts of a product.
+Materials account for a significant portion of the footprint of a product.
+For some brands it can be up to 80%.
 The impacts of different fibres can be addressed through the development of a sustainable materials program.
 Understand the social and environmental impacts of different fibres so you can make an informed choice.

 Cotton is a natural fibre that is breathable, absorbent and durable.
 It’s used in many of our wardrobe staples such as denim and T shirts, and makes up 25 per cent of global fibre production.
 It grows best in warm, humid climates with more than three quarters of the world's cotton production concentrated in six countries - China, India, Australia, Brazil, the US and Pakistan.

 Conventional cotton’s most prevalent environmental impacts result from the use of chemicals, the consumption of water, and the conversion of habitat to agricultural use.
 In some countries large areas of forested land have been cleared to plant cotton, and major water systems which provide livelihoods to communities have been diverted to irrigate crops.
 An example of this is the Aral Sea in Central Asia, where the volume of water has depleted by over 80% since 2000.
 (1)

 Water use is high.
 Growing 1 kilogram of non-organic cotton lint (the raw cotton fibre) uses about 2,120 litres of water from irrigation, according to Textile Exchange, a not-for-profit group promoting sustainable practices within the industry.
 Only 30 per cent of the cotton produced comes from ‘rain-fed’ farming, the rest relies on irrigation, often from some of the most water stressed areas on the planet.